mysql/mysql-utilities/docs/man/mysqlindexcheck.rst

    skip tables that do not exist

-.. option:: --verbose, -v

-   display additional information during operation

-.. option:: --silent
+.. option:: -v, --verbose

-   do not display informational messages
+   control how much information is displayed. e.g., -v = verbose, -vv = more verbose, -vvv = debug

 .. option:: --index-format <index-format>